"I am now older and more respectful of the bees and their extraordinary adaptations to life on this earth."

 I first developed an interest in bees when I was studying in Dublin and staying in a hostel in Palmerston Park.
 My room overlooked the well-kept kitchen garden with its two beehives.
 Periodically, Jack O’Brien, a retired guard, came to inspect the hives.
 He wore a suit and tie and no protective gear.
 I peered out from the safety of my room.
 There was something about the way he worked with the bees that put them at ease.
 He got the odd sting, but it never bothered him.
 He was my first teacher.

 When I returned to Glenstal, I was determined to start my own apiary.
 The abbot agreed to the purchase of six hives.
 Br.
 Eugene the bursar at the time, knew of an American woman living in Killaloe who was moving back to the USA and selling her equipment.
 We went to investigate.
 She and her husband were fastidious eaters.
 They never confused their bodies eating protein and carbohydrates at the same meal - any fish and chips.
-They ate bread and honey for breakfast, but no fry
+They ate bread and honey for breakfast, but no fry.

-.
 They ate so much honey that they imported it by the barrel.
-They served us tea, honey, and brown bread and we did the deal and as we began to load the six cedar hives she said, ‘take the lot’, that included many more hives, an extractor, feeders, bee suit - everything needed to set up an apiary!
+They served us tea, honey, and brown bread and we did the deal and as we began to load the six cedar hives she said, ‘take the lot’, which included many more hives, an extractor, feeders, bee suit - everything needed to set up an apiary!
 I was set up for a life of beekeeping.

 Subsequently, I have thought a lot about that barrel of honey - I sell some honey in the Glenstal shop, but due to the vicissitudes of the weather I can never produce enough to supply the monks, not to mind the shop.
 I heard it suggested that if you add a little holy water to a barrel of water it all becomes holy.
 I wondered could the same principle apply - if I imported a barrel of New Zealand honey and added a jar of Glenstal honey...could I sell it all as Glenstal honey?
 Even my conscience wouldn’t cope with that sleight of hand.